Sunrisedad/Horiseo/README.md

-# Horiseon Marketing Solutions Refactor

-## This is the first challenge

-## The goal is to refactor the website for better viewability/accessiblity
+# horiseon-accessibility-code-refactor

+## Refactor of the Horiseon web page to follow accessibility standards and optimize for search engines.

-## User Story:
+## User Story

 ```
 AS A marketing agency